Overview

 Note: The packages in the guide are not meant for production deployment but rather experimental for now.
 Developers are encouraged to explore and learn from the code while emphasizing collaboration and feedback to improve the platform.

-In parallel programming, the key is to eliminate shared variables and data structures, enabling maximum parallelism.
-The suite is designed with this concept in mind, providing the following components:
+To maximize parallelism in parallel programming, the key is to eliminate shared variables and data structures.
+The suite is designed with this concept in mind, providing the following components.
+Efficiently handle concurrent state modifications without locking or contention.

-Arcology's concurrent data structures can be considered a form of blockchain-specific Conflict-Free Replicated Data Types (CRDTs) designed to enable efficient and conflict-free updates.
+Arcology's concurrent data structures can be considered a form of blockchain-specific designed to enable efficient and conflict-free updates.

 Concurrent Arrays: Merging thread-safe design with determinism to facilitate efficient parallel processing in multi-threaded environments.
 Resembling a conventional array, it permits concurrent push-back operations to the container and supports random reads, as long as they don't target the same elements.